-New efforts in Washington, D.C. to lift clean water and habitat protections gain more and more ground every day—it has never been more important to speak up!
+New efforts in Washington, D.C. to lift clean water and habitat protections gain more and more ground every day—it has never been more important to speak up and lead at the state and local level!

 The Delaware River and its tributaries support more than 60 fish species and the Delaware Bay supports the world’s largest spawning area for horseshoe crabs, whose eggs feed red knots and other shorebirds in their springtime migration from South America to the Arctic.
 Great blue and green-backed herons wade in shallows looking for fish, frogs, and crustaceans for a meal.